appgardenstudios/hyaline/www/content/documentation-v1/reference/recommendations.md

 ---
 title: "Reference: Recommendations"
-description: JSON output format for recommendations produced by the check diff command
+description: JSON output format for recommendations produced by the check diff and check pr commands
-purpose: Detail the JSON output format for recommendations produced by the check diff command
+purpose: Detail the JSON output format for recommendations produced by the check diff and check pr commands
 sitemap:
   disable: true
 ---
 ## Overview
-This documents the recommendations produced by the `check diff` command.
+This documents the recommendations produced by the `check diff` and `check pr` commands.

 ## JSON Format
 ```js